jneums/basic-fantasy-rpg/README.md

 3. Maps: Use tiled and the master sprite sheet and either enhance the current map, or create a new one.
 If you create a new one we can link them together and start creating an entire zone.
 Be creative and have fun!

-4. Items: If you would like something a little bit less daunting, then creating an item entry would be a really great first project.
-Open up the items folder and insert your entry there.
-Use the other items as a template, and use your best judgment.
-For example, if you create a level 1 item that does one million damage, it will definitely not get approved.

-5. Quests: This is more of a brainstorming category at this time, since we have no quest system implemented yet.
-If you would like to tackle the project please let me know.
-It will be more challenging than the other ways of contributing, but it would also be a lot of fun.
-If you are not quite up to it yet dont worry, we will get to that part soon.
+5. Quests: Implement a quest system.

 ### Roadmap:

 #### Phase 1:

 This phase consists of creating a playable demo, where the user can choose which class to play (Barbarian or Mage to start with).
 After they choose they will be started in the demo scene, which is a large dungeon filled with groups of enemies.
-The groups will consist of a Orcs: melee, ranged caster, and ranged physical damage.
+The groups will consist of an orc group: melee, ranged caster, and ranged physical damage.
 The player will be able to defeat these packs and progress through the dungeon.
 After a few packs, the player will 'level-up' and gain access to another ability.
 Ideally this will repeat until the character is up to level 5, and has a solid selection of abilities to use.
 Also, the player will be able to loot the bodies, and equip/use any items they pick up.
 Finally, the player should be able to talk to a friendly NPC at the start of the dungeon, who will offer the player a quest: kill x amount of enemies, or collect x amount of quest items.
 On completion of the quest, the player will receive experience and loot.